just-the-docs/just-the-docs/peopleops/RECRUITING.md

 Awarding half points is fine.
 Use your best judgement.

   - **1 point** for communication.
 No point awarded to candidates who miss the cover letter formatting requirement, or make other basic mistakes that waste the reviewer's time.
-  - **1 point** for for writing ability.
+  - **1 point** for writing ability.
 Reject if you see poor English, grammar errors, spelling mistakes in the cover letter, or have trouble understanding the person.
   - **1 point** for having 2 or more years of technical experience in all requested domains/technologies.
 Or, 1 year and a relevant bachelor's degree or higher.
   - **1 point** for a well designed/formatted resume that is easy to read and highlights relevant information.
   - **1 point** for portfolio links.
 Candidate should have at least one link to good quality content they built, which looks professional, intuitive and has a good user experience.
 This can be on a platform like Dribbble, Behance, GitHub.